-- n/a indicates a requirement not applicable to this soaring performance. - · Written and internet declarations are options for badge claims only; all record claims require a flight recorder. - Silver distance requires a finish fix at least 50 km from release and the launch point, and may be done as part of ANY soaring performance. - (1) The start point and its coordinates must be listed in the declaration unless the release is used. - (2) All requirements are equally applicable to out-&-return and triangle speed records. - (3) When a free closed course start is claimed at a start fix, that fix becomes the center of the finish line.
+- n/a indicates a requirement not applicable to this soaring performance. - Internet declarations are options for Silver and Gold badge claims only. - Silver distance requires a finish fix at least 50 km from release and the launch point, and may be done as part of ANY soaring performance.